 How has dining changed inside Coronado resorts?

 Yes, so you stay safe.
 Outdoor seating at our dining outlets has been carefully arranged to comply with government guidelines.
-Indoor seating is capped at 25% at this time.
 Meals to go are readily available and in-room dining (room service) is a great option because it requires no contact with room service staff.

 Are restaurants and shops open in downtown Coronado?

 Yes!
-Restaurants offer shaded, outdoor dining as well as indoor dining up to 25% capacity.
-You’ll need your mask until your table is seated.
-Our shops and stores are also open with an indoor capacity of 50%.
+Restaurants offer shaded outdoor dining as well as meals to go.
+Our shops and stores are also open with an indoor capacity of 25%.
 Masks are mandated by the State in all shops and stores.

 Are the beaches, pools, spas and fitness rooms open?